sherlifelix/blog/_posts/2018-10-30-top-6-birds-with-the-most-beautiful-feathers.md

 ---
 Indian Peacock
 ![peacock-535220_1280.jpg]({{site.baseurl}}/assets/img/birds/peacock-535220_1280.jpg)
-Perhaps the bird with the most beautiful and complicated plumage, the Indian Peacock has stunned and astonished people for ages with their beauty.
+Perhaps the bird with the most beautiful and complicated plumage, the [Indian Peacock](http://knowindia.gov.in/national-identity-elements/national-bird.php), the national bird of India, has stunned and astonished people for ages with their beauty.
 It’s the male in the species that sport this beautiful plumage.
 The tail feathers make up for upto 60% of the bird’s length.
 The colourful peafowl also has another sub species which the white peacock which sport complete white plumage.
 They look very beautiful too.

 Greater Bird of Paradise